qgan7125/Full-Stack-Serverless-Learning/chapter-2/README.md

 # Chapter 2
 Add API Gateway endpoint and configure it.
+A bitcoin app to fetch coin prices.

 ## add API endpoint
 In the `amplify/backend/function/<function name>/src/app.js`, add a new route endpoint.